 How To Make Black Bean Casserole

-It doesn’t take long to learn how to make this vegetarian casserole.
-There are no complicated steps, no difficult cooking tasks to master or really any way to make a major mistake when preparing this dish.
+It doesn’t take long to learn how to make this casserole.
+There are no complicated steps, no difficult cooking tasks to master, or really any way to make a major mistake when preparing this dish.
 Take a look and you will see:

 - Grease your baking dish and preheat the oven.